Date Updated: 05/17/2025

 Overview

-CoQ10 is found in meat, fish and nuts.
-The amount of CoQ10 found in these dietary sources, however, isn't enough to significantly increase CoQ10 levels in your body.
+Meat, fish and nuts have CoQ10.
+The amount of CoQ10 found in these foods isn't usually enough to raise CoQ10 levels by much

-CoQ10 dietary supplements are available as capsules, chewable tablets, liquid syrups, wafers and by IV.
+CoQ10 dietary supplements come as capsules, chewable tablets and liquid syrups.
+COQ10 also can be given by a tube inserted in a vein, called intravenous.
+IV is short for intravenous.
 CoQ10 might help prevent or treat certain heart conditions, as well as migraine headaches.

 What the research says

-Research on CoQ10 use for specific conditions and activities shows:
+Research on coenzyme Q10, also called CoQ10, use for specific conditions and activities shows:

 • Heart conditions.
-CoQ10 has been shown to improve symptoms of congestive heart failure.
-Although findings are mixed, CoQ10 might help reduce blood pressure.
-Some research also suggests that when combined with other nutrients, CoQ10 might aid recovery in people who've had bypass and heart valve surgeries.
+CoQ10 may improve congestive heart failure symptoms.
+Although findings are mixed, CoQ10 might help lower blood pressure.
+Some research also suggests that when taken with other nutrients, CoQ10 might help people recover from bypass and heart valve surgeries.

 • Diabetes.
-Although more studies are needed, some research suggests that CoQ10 may help reduce low-density lipoprotein (LDL) cholesterol and total cholesterol levels in people with diabetes, lowering their risk of heart disease.
+Some research suggests that CoQ10 may help lower cholesterol in people with diabetes.
+The effect could lower their heart disease risk.

 • Parkinson's disease.
-Recent research suggests that even high doses of CoQ10 don't seem to improve symptoms in people with Parkinson's disease.
+Taking even high doses of CoQ10 doesn't seem to help with Parkinson's disease symptoms.

 • Statin-induced myopathy.
-Some research suggests that CoQ10 might help ease the muscle weakness and pain sometimes associated with taking statins.
+Some research suggests that CoQ10 might help ease the muscle weakness and pain that can happen when taking statins.
+There isn't enough evidence to know for sure.

 Our take